YeoBL/yeobl.github.io/_posts/2025-07-01-SCTF-2025-Training-Challs-Writeups.md

 #### Retrieving The Flag

-Now that we know how RSA works, let's retrieve the flag with the given values:
+Now that we know how RSA works, let's retrieve the flag with the values in the challenge:

 ```python
 N = 138312773741877291672357397663809010934140453857971665783406363279809934372759262739011787973458255321308759704546691267715470612972075635684713198071066863926094313139733670436026979253138676514853751406467734056724479988541636788408198686566031787831322699142635868515592233916796854802444681820907099084549